Monday, September 2, 2019

 My husband keeps his "expeditions" to a minimum in weather like this, braving the elements only to trek down the driveway for mail or to shovel us out (not that we're going anywhere).
 Each time he opens the storm door, it whines in icy protest as if to ask, “Are you sure you want to venture out today?”

 Meanwhile, I'm keeping warm with a cozy new quilt made by my friend, Mary Conley.
-"The blocks might look familiar," she whispered as she set it in my lap.
+"The blocks might look familiar," she whispered as she set the quilt gently in my lap.
 Indeed they did.
 They were red and green nine patches I'd abandoned almost twenty years earlier!

 What a special gift from a special friend!
 Thank you, Mary.
 XO

-Happy New Year and best wishes for 2018.
+Happy New Year and best wishes to you all!

 Friday, July 21, 2017